marvinpoo/PXL_ProgressTrackingManager/README.md

 - **Spaces or Signs in name:** Finding a solution to be able to allow spaces, `-` or `_` in the tracker name.
 - **Streamlabs Chatbot Interface:** Making you able to change settings and manage your progress trackers through the interface.
-- **Capabilities:** Adding standard capabilities to the chat commands - Mod + Streamer.
-- **Capability Manager:** Making you able to change who can use what command.
 - **Rework html system:** I want to rework the html creation, so that you will be able to use the HTML template with variables in the URL instead of selecting single files.
 - **Designs:** Adding a batch of sample designs for you to choose from.
 - **Command Toggler:** Giving you the ability to toggle if the Bot is allowed to post responses in chat or not.